Winner of the 2019 Zozo Championship

 It may have taken Nike some time to get into the golf market but there is little doubt now that the swoosh has arrived and is here to stay.
 It is, of course, Nike’s good fortune that the dominant player of the era endorses their products but despite Tiger Wood’s marketing profile, Nike Golf has made an incredible impact in a relatively short space of time.

 We need only look back a decade or so to see Nike as, essentially, a complete novice in the golfing world.
 It’s true that this was a novice with the incredible power and experience of Nike’s global domination of the sportswear market behind it but us golfer’s are a fairly loyal bunch and the kind of market penetration that Nike demands was always going to be difficult to achieve.

-A large part of that success is down to Tiger Woods, another in a line of athletes like Michael Jordan who have become synonymous with a range of Nike equipment.
-It is hardly a surprise to learn that Nike have honoured Tiger by calling a building at their headquarters after him.
+A large part of that Nike's success is down to Tiger Woods, another in a line of athletes like Michael Jordan who have become synonymous with a range of Nike equipment.
+It is hardly a surprise to learn that Nike has honoured Tiger by calling a building at their headquarters after him.